-Trout fishing in Wisconsin shares a bit of the mystique spawned by Richard Brautigan’s infamous novel “Trout Fishing In America”.
-The state’s more than 10,000 miles of trout streams, creeks, and rivers are famous for cold, clean waters thick with trout and other game fish caught on the fly.
+Wisconsin’s more than 10,000 miles of trout streams, creeks and rivers are famous for cold, clean waters thick with trout and other game fish caught on the fly.

 Wisconsin is a haven for both novice and hard-core fly fishers and a testament to outstanding water quality for trout fishing.
-Here are six of Hinton and Weinberg’s favorite spots to cast off:
+Here are six of our favorite spots to cast off:

-- Pike River: This is one of three designated Wisconsin Wild Rivers.
-The Pike is deep and cold, with stretches of whitewater rapids, waterfalls, and forests, and is home to brown, rainbow, and brook trout species.
+This is one of three designated Wisconsin Wild Rivers.
+The Pike is deep and cold, with stretches of whitewater rapids, waterfalls and forests, and is home to brown, rainbow, and brook trout species.